sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 When two regular circles cut each other, there arises a fishshaped figure.
 In relation to that fish-shaped figure, the line going from the mouth to the tail (thereof) should be drawn.
 With the aid of this line, there will come into existence the outlines of two bowsapplied to each other face to face.
 The line drawn from the mouth to the tail (of the fish-figure) happens to be itself the bow-string line in relation to both these bows.
 The two arrow lines in relation to both these bows are themselves to be understood as forming the two arrow lines connected with the mutually overlapping circles.
 And the rule here is to arriveat the values of the arrow lines connected with the overlapping portion when two regular circles out each other :-

-[231$\\frac{1}{2}$](# "The problem here contemplated may be seen to have been alsosolved by Āryabhaṭa, and the rule given by him coincides with the one under reference here.").
+231$\\frac{1}{2}$[^256].
 With the aid of the values of the two diameters (of the two cutting circles) as diminished by the value of (the greatest breadth of) the overlapped portion (of the circles), theoperation of *prakṣepaka*should be carried out in relation to this (known) value of (the greatest breadth of) the overlapped portion (of the circles).
 The two results (so obtained) are in the matterof (such) circles pointed out to be the values, each of the other, measuring the two arrow lines related to the overlapping (circles).

+[^256]: "The problem here contemplated may be seen to have been alsosolved by Āryabhaṭa, and the rule given by him coincides with the one under reference here."